oscar-barlow/java-quickstart/1-basics/ReadMe.md

 While it is *possible* to write Java using vim, or a text editor like Atom, it's not very much fun*.

 Most Java developers use an IDE, an Integrated Development Environment.
-If you haven't already, I'd suggest getting a 3-month trial of IntelliJ through Tim Buchalka's udemy course, as linked in the intro.

-In general, an IDE just makes it more convenient for you to write Java, by doing the following:
+An IDE makes it more convenient for you to write Java, by doing the following:

 * making it easier to navigate around your code
 * helping manage your dependencies